roastercode/MAAS/README.md

     - Make Virus scan analysis with the plugin VirusScan(made by MAAS)
     - Bring back log or Forensic & VirusScan
     - Make System and Hardware analysis
+	- Bacup your remote data to encrypted gpg solution and bring it back to you

 ### Can works with plugin